- Easy online account setup

 TransferWise calculates how much money your recipient will receive based on the mid-market exchange rate.
 This rate is the one that banks charge each other when transferring money between themselves and is the lowest exchange rate available.
 Mid-market rates will fluctuate during the day when the currency markets are open, but you can lock in your rate for up to 24 hours for transfers in US dollars.
 Unlike most other money transfer services, TransferWise doesn’t make any money from the exchange rates since they don’t actually exchange your funds into a different currency.
 Their only source of profit is the small percentage fee that they disclose through their online calculator.

 Overall, TransferWise offers some of the lowest rates available anywhere for transfers under $10,000.
 For larger transfers, you might want to shop around and compare rates, as other providers might be able to offer you a better deal in some circumstances.
+You can see how TransferWise compares to other money transfer providers side-by-side on our money transfer comparison chart.

 Contract Length & Early Termination Fee